World Bank, IFC approve $2.2 billion lending to Serbia in 2016-2020

 The bank's board endorsed a 2016-20 Country Partnership Framework (CPF) for Serbia, on Tuesday in Washington, according to its representative office in the Serbian capital Belgrade.

-The programme is also intended to tackle bad loans -- which account for 23 percent of total lending in the Balkan state -- and improve the business climate, the World Bank statement said.
+The program is also intended to tackle bad loans -- which account for 23 percent of total lending in the Balkan state -- and improve the business climate, the World Bank statement said.

 "The Board of Executive Directors welcomed Serbia's steady progress in ... structural reforms that would bring macro-fiscal sustainability," it said.